 Pam.
 LS-560 Headings

-This Act, administered by the Office of Workers' Compensation Programs (OWCP), Employment Standards Administration, U. S. Department of Labor, offers compensation and medical care to employees disabled from injuries that occur on the navigable waters of the United States, or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
+This Act, administered by the Office of Workers' Compensation Programs (OWCP), U. S. Department of Labor, offers compensation and medical care to employees disabled from injuries that occur on the navigable waters of the United States, or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
 The Act also offers benefits to dependents if the injury causes the employee's death.
 These benefits are paid by an insurance company or by an employer who is authorized by the OWCP to be self-insured.
-The term "injury" includes occupational disease arising out of employment.
+The term "injury" includes occupational disease.

 Employers who employ workers for maritime work or in a maritime occupation, either full or part-time, on the navigable waters of the United States or in adjoining waterfront areas.

 Employees engaged in maritime work or in maritime occupation - Including a longshoreman or other person in longshoring operations, and any harbor worker, including a ship-repairman, ship-builder and ship-breaker.